EleutherAI/DALLE-mtf/README.md

-# DALL-E in Mesh-Tensorflow [WIP]
+A# DALL-E in Mesh-Tensorflow [WIP]

 Open-AI's [DALL-E](https://openai.com/blog/dall-e/) in Mesh-Tensorflow.

-If our this is similarly efficient to [GPT-Neo](https://github.com/EleutherAI/gpt-neo/), this repo should be able to train models up to, and larger than, the size of Open-AI's DALL-E (12B params).
+If this is similarly efficient to [GPT-Neo](https://github.com/EleutherAI/gpt-neo/), this repo should be able to train models up to, and larger than, the size of Open-AI's DALL-E (12B params).

 No pretrained models...
 Yet.